abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 **6.** Choose a **Provisioning model**.
 In most cases this will be *Spot*.

 **7.** Enter the **Min CPUs**.
-When this is set to greater than `0`, EC2 instances will remain active and you will be billed regardless of if you are running workloads.
-The advantages of setting a minimum number of CPUs greater than `0` is that a pipeline execution will initialize faster.
+When this is set to greater than `0`, EC2 instances will remain active and you will be billed regardless of whether you are running workloads.
+The advantage of setting a minimum number of CPUs greater than `0` is that a pipeline execution will initialize faster.

 **8.** Enter the **Max CPUs** e.g. `64`.

 **9.** Choose **EBS Auto scale** to allow the EC2 virtual machines to expand the amount of available disk space during the task execution.

-**10.** Choose **Enable GPUs** to allow the deployment of GPU enabled EC2 virtual machines.
+**10.** Choose **Enable GPUs** to allow the deployment of GPU enabled EC2 virtual machines if required.

 **11.** Enter any additional **Allowed S3 buckets** that your workflows require to access input data or to write output files.
 The **Pipeline work directory** bucket above is added by default to the list of **Allowed S3 buckets**.